gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/README.md

 The _NE_ properties imply a strong _separation of duty_ for each component of the SSO.

-The AT properties implies the need of many _security-managers_ with a defined _scope_ that are constantly monitoring every request of their scope and are being constantly monitored by all others security-managers to prevent hacking or tweaking.
+The _AT_ properties implies the need of many _security-managers_ with a defined _scope_ that are constantly monitoring every request of their scope and are being constantly monitored by all others security-managers to prevent hacking or tweaking.

 ## Mechanism
 MILS systems are in-line with current Cloud development patterns so the SSO revolves around 3 microservices built from scratch and a secret manager:
-* [Identity Access Manager](iam): stores encrypted credentials and users claims;
+* [Identity Access Manager](iam): manages registration requests and users claims storing encrypted credentials;
 * Gateway: main entrypoint that handles incoming requests for services verifing the validity of the Access Token and the necessary claims to access the service realm;
-* Data Service: stores data based on it's realm;
+* Data Service: emulates the concept of many different services registered to the SSO with each realm defined as a collection on a database;
 * [HashiCorp Vault](vault): secret manager that services need to authenticate with in order to retrieve services connection parameters and credentials.

 The communication pattern of choice in microservices is gRPC and every component is completely testable to guarantee the level of assurance required.